bepuca/azureml-scaffolding/README.md

 > reference and starting point.

-To bring the experimentation game to the next level, you can make any AzureML execution an experiment by adding the `--exp` or `-e` flag toe the command:
+To bring the experimentation game to the next level, you can make any AzureML execution an experiment by adding the `--exp` or `-e` flag to the command:

 ```bash
 bin/pkg/aml --exp "Add cosine scheduler" <package-name>
 ```

-This uses some `git` shanenigans to create a commit with all changes since main in the `experiments` branch locally.
+This uses some `git` shenanigans to create a commit with all changes since main in the `experiments` branch locally.
 Then, by triggering the AzureML job from this `git` state, the commit linked in the AzureML UI contains all these changes.
 If job submission succeeds, this commit is pushed to the remote